 My parents unintentionally taught me to internalize the belief that what I wanted or didn’t want to happen to my body was not as important as the wants of those around me.

-Don’t get me wrong, I have incredible, loving, and supportive parents.
+Don’t get me wrong, I have incredibly loving and supportive parents.
 They did their absolute best.
 However, knowing what I know now, one of the biggest mistakes I feel a parent can make is ignoring the topic of consent.

 Nothing could be farther from the truth.